 Many veterinarians believe that the source of feline dental problems is their modern diet.
 Their vicious teeth are specially designed to eat the prey whole, devouring bones, hair, and feathers that help keep their teeth clean.
 With eating kibble every day, tartar and plaque buildup is unavoidable.

-Some of the most common dental diseases in cats are gingivitis, stomatitis, broken teeth, retained baby teeth (also in dogs), malocclusion (incorrect bite) and FORL (Feline Oral Resorptive Lesions).
+Some of the most common dental diseases in pets are gingivitis, feline stomatitis, broken teeth, retained baby teeth (also in dogs), malocclusion in cats and dogs (incorrect bite), and FORL (Feline Oral Resorptive Lesions).

-Pet’s teeth should be brushed at least once a week.
+A pet’s teeth should be brushed at least once a week!
 At first, your dog or cat will not comply with this process because it is strange to them.
-But with positive reinforcement and treats afterwards, they will learn that there is nothing scary about brushing their teeth 😊
+But with positive reinforcement and calming treats for cats or calming treats for dogs afterward, they will learn that there is nothing scary about brushing their teeth 🙂

 Proper dental hygiene and regular veterinary check-ups can maximize the quality and quantity of your pet’s life.
 Always, when necessary, take your pet for professional dental cleanings.
 These cleanings include scaling and polishing the teeth and are done at your veterinarian under general anesthesia.